deadlydog/deadlydog.github.io/_posts/2019-10-15-Examples-of-setting-up-Serilog-in-Console-apps-and-ASP-Net-Core-3.md

 In the past with my .Net Framework apps I had defaulted to [log4net](https://logging.apache.org/log4net/release/manual/introduction.html) for work projects (as it's our standard at work) and [NLog](https://nlog-project.org/) for personal projects (as I prefer its xml configuration syntax).
 For a while now though I've been wanting to try out [Serilog](https://serilog.net/).
-It's main differentiator is the it is able to serialize objects when writing them in a log, so it will automatically log an instances public properties.
+It's main differentiator is that it is able to serialize objects when writing them in a log, so it will automatically log an instances public properties.

+> Update: Thanks to Rolf Kristensen for pointing out in the comments that [NLog does indeed also provide this](https://github.com/NLog/NLog/wiki/How-to-use-structured-logging).

 For example, if you have a simple class, like: